encukou/py3c/doc/source/defs.rst

     | ✔ – provided by Python
     | → – defined in py3c as a simple alias for
-    | = – defined as in Python 3.4, for Pythons versions that don't define it
+    | = – provided by at least Python 3.4; py3c backports it to Python versions that don't define it

 The following non-trivial macros are defined: